Grv-Singh/imgtec-challenge/README.md

 # Swarm Attack

-This simulation on swarm attack within 2 beehives.
+This simulation on swarm attack within 2 beehives, The queen is the most potent to damages, The Warrior has good attackability, The Worker is like a pawn.
+Bees move in the direction of their prey with random velocities.
+With each hit, the health of enemy deplets, denoted by their fading out from background.
+Whereas the attacker gains a hit, as shown in table.

  #### Note : Clear cache once in a while, Github CDN seems to deliver audio not all the time.
 ## Team A : Lime